booste-corporation/booste_cli/README.md

 ```C
 booste start {optionally enter local codebox ID here}
 ```
-Booste start will start the server hosting your codebox.
+Starts the server hosting your codebox.

-You may pass the desired local id directly into the command, or enter it when prompted.
+You may pass the desired local ID directly into the command, or enter it when prompted.

 This will not activate a codebox.